 The aesthetic glamorizes old-fashioned, girly things — like lace, flowers, light colors, lush fields and do-it-yourself projects.
 It’s light and airy, and as Rebecca Jennings wrote for Vox, is a place where “quarantine is romantic instead of terrifying.”
 You’ll find cottagecore in Taylor Swift’s Folklore album and even on Animal Crossing.

 Dark academia and light academia

-Academia, an aesthetic that first rose to prominence in the 2010s on Tumblr, is a group of aesthetics that involve learning.
+Academia, which first rose to prominence in the 2010s on Tumblr, is a group of aesthetics that involve learning.
 It leans heavily on influences from literature, history and traditional school uniforms.

-There are two types of academia — dark and light.
-Dark academia, the more popular aesthetic, is, well, darker.
-It relies on grays and blacks and darker hues as well as moodiness, isolation and thoughtfulness.
+There are two types of academia: dark and light.
+The more popular aesthetic, dark academia is, well, darker.
+It relies on grays, blacks and darker hues, as well as moodiness, isolation and thoughtfulness.

-Light academia, though just as thoughtful and literary-inspired, is all about enjoying the little things — the outdoors, cups of coffee and classical art.
+Light academia, while just as thoughtful and literary-inspired, is all about enjoying the little things — the outdoors, cups of coffee and classical art.
 It’s also more Eurocentric than dark academia.

 E-girl and e-boy

 If you’ve ever found yourself on alt TikTok, you’ve probably seen your fair share of e-girls and e-boys.